SamuelLAN/fashion_mnist/readme.md

 - fashion_mnist_from_git

-    git clone from git hub, for loading the fashion mnist data
+    git clone from github, for loading the fashion mnist data